stoke newington london n16 guide

 Town Hall and Assembly Rooms

 A little further along on Stoke Newington Church Street is the Library.
-You’ll notice a sign on the corner into Edwards Lane which says Gallery.
-There are often art exhibits and various activities taking place here which are always worth a visit.
+You’ll notice a sign on the corner of Edwards Lane that says ‘Gallery’.
+There are often art exhibits and various activities taking place here, which are always worth a visit.

 stoke newington, library and gallery space